ros-controls/ros2_control_demos/example_7/doc/userdoc.rst

 Plugin description file
 ************************

 The plugin description file is a required XML file that describes a plugin's library name, class type, namespace, description, and interface type.
-This file allows the ROS 2 to automatically discover and load plugins.It is formatted as follows.
+This file allows the ROS 2 to automatically discover and load plugins.
+It is formatted as follows.

 .. code-block:: xml